User-focused design solves the problems of site visitors before they even know they have a problem.

 4. Know Your Audience

-You've likely heard the advice before to know your target audience and create a buyer persona which represents your typical customer.
+You've likely heard the advice before to know your target audience and create a buyer persona that represents your typical customer.
 Dig into your own customer database and study statistics on who is visiting your site.
 You can also look at your competitors, and who their customers are, to get a feel for market segments you should reach out to.

-Once you know your audience, it's easier to know how you should word your CTA, what type of offers appeal most to that demographic and where to market your offers.
+Once you know your audience, it's easier to know how you should word your CTA, what type of offers appeal most to that demographic, and where to market your offers.

 5. Test Different Colors